8th Grade: Get ready for the big time.

 Next Steps

-- Learn more about apprenticeships.
-Consider the benefits of going to community college.
+- Consider the benefits of going to community college.

 - Figure out if the career you want requires an associate’s, bachelor’s, master’s, or doctoral degree and start to look at what Idaho’s institutions have to offer.